Collyer brothers: Homer Collyer's death

-On March 21, 1947, an anonymous tipster who identified himself only as "Charles Smith" phoned the 122nd Police Precinct and insisted there was a dead body in the house.
+On March 21, 1947, an anonymous tipster who identified himself only as "Charles Smith" phoned the 22nd Police Precinct and insisted there was a dead body in the house.
 The caller claimed that the smell of decomposition was emanating from the house.
 As the police were used to calls from neighbors about the Collyer brothers' home, a patrol officer was dispatched.
 The responding officer initially had a difficult time getting into the house.
 There was no doorbell or telephone and the doors were locked; and though the basement windows were broken, they were protected by iron grillwork.
 An emergency squad of seven men eventually had no choice but to begin pulling out all of the junk that was blocking their way and throw it out onto the street below.
 The brownstone's foyer was packed solid by a wall of old newspapers, folding beds and chairs, half a sewing machine, boxes, parts of a wine press, and numerous other pieces of junk.
 A patrolman finally broke in through a window into a second-story bedroom.
 Behind this window lay, among other things, more packages and newspaper bundles, empty cardboard boxes lashed together with rope, the frame of a baby carriage, a rake, and old umbrellas tied together.
 After five hours of digging, Homer Collyer's body was found in an alcove surrounded by filled boxes and newspapers that were piled to the ceiling.
 Homer was wearing a tattered blue-and-white bathrobe, his matted, grey hair reached his shoulders, and his head was resting on his knees.

-The medical examiner confirmed Homer's identity and said that the elder brother had been dead for approximately ten hours.
+The medical examiner confirmed Homer's identity and said that he had been dead for approximately ten hours.
 According to the medical examiner, Homer died from starvation and heart disease.
 Police initially suspected that Langley Collyer was the man who phoned in the anonymous tip regarding his brother's death and theorized that he fled the house before police arrived.
 It was later discovered that, in fact, a neighbor had called police based on a rumor he had heard.
 A police officer was posted outside the home to wait for Langley, but he never arrived.
 Police began to suspect that Langley was dead when he failed to attend Homer's funeral, held on April 1.